-Every student deserves contemporary, safe and personal education.
+Every student deserves a contemporary, safe and personal education.
 That is why Kennisnet supports schools with ICT.
-Kennisnet provides a national ICT basic infrastructure, advises the sector councils and shares knowledge with primary, secondary and secondary vocational education (MBO).
+Kennisnet provides a basic national ICT infrastructure, advises the sector councils, and shares knowledge with primary, secondary and secondary vocational education (MBO).

-Each Dutch Educational Instituut (MBO-school) is required to give insight on several parameters (Key Figures).
-These figures tells new students and their parents all about the quality of the school, the offered education, or the percentage of students that graduated.
-But, the figures were to complex for a layman to understand.
+Each Dutch Educational Institute (MBO-school) is required to give insight on several parameters (Key Figures).
+These figures tell new students and their parents all about the quality of the school, the offered education, or the percentage of students that graduated.
+The figures were, however, too complex for a layperson to understand.

-In this pilot ‘MBO Transparant’ — an initiative of the Dutch Ministry for Education — Design Effects created a concept (as part of a scrum team) to present the Key Figures in an accesible and visual way.
-The concept was expended with more funcionality; comparing one school with another, or to the national average.
-The first ‘information layer’ presented to the user contains the overal figure and a short explanation.
+In this pilot ‘MBO Transparant’ — an initiative of the Dutch Ministry for Education — Design Effects created a concept (as part of a scrum team) to present the Key Figures in an accessible and visual way.
+The concept was expanded with more functionality; comparing one school with another, or to the national average.
+The first ‘information layer’ presented to the user contains the overall figures and short explanations.
 This layer will mainly be consulted by students/parents.
-For schoolmanagers and Ministry staff indepth content is provided in collapsible elements.
+For school managers and Ministry staff, the in-depth content is provided in collapsible elements.

 Tools: Photoshop, Illustrator